-Every oven is different, the size and shape of foods are different, and if you fail to accommodate for that, all the time and effort you’ve put in to your dish can be wasted.
+Every oven is different, the size and shape of foods are different, and if you fail to accommodate for that, all the time and effort you’ve put into your dish can be wasted.

 The same is true of over-cooking, but today I want to focus on undercooking – half-baking, so to speak.

 When we are working with our kids, we need to be sensitive to their individual “cooking times”.
 If they’re not ready to move on, they’re not ready to move on.
 Period.
-Doesn’t matter if they’re slower than average, what their sibling did when, or that we already purchased the next curriculum.
+Doesn’t matter if they’re slower than average, what their sibling did when, or if we already purchased the next curriculum.

-We need to actively fight against the notion that faster is better, that early is to be praised, or that grade-level competencies should be taught, simply for the sake of a test.
+We need to actively fight against the notion that faster is better, that early is to be praised, or that grade-level competencies should be taught simply for the sake of a test.

 When we move our kids along before they’re ready, we send a few messages: